Tyler Reddick: 2020

-2021: First Playoff Appearance
+2021: First playoff appearance

-In August 2020, Reddick announced that he would be returning to the No. 8 for RCR for a second year.
-Reddick again was close to winning, this time at Homestead-Miami Speedway.
-Reddick climbed up to fourth with roughly ten to go, and battled with Martin Truex Jr. and Kyle Larson.
-However, when he finally got by both of them for good, he did not have enough time to catch race winner William Byron, despite having the fastest car on the track.
+In August 2020, Reddick announced that he would return to the No. 8 for RCR for a second year.
+He again was close to winning, this time at Homestead-Miami Speedway.
+He climbed up to fourth with roughly ten to go and battled with Martin Truex Jr. and Kyle Larson.
+However, when he finally got by both of them for good, he did not have enough time to catch the race winner William Byron, despite having the fastest car on the track.
 Reddick's consistency and a fifth-place finish at the 2021 Coke Zero Sugar 400 at Daytona enabled him to make the playoffs for the first time.
-Reddick was eliminated from the playoffs following the conclusion of the Round of 16 at Bristol.
-He finished the season 13th in the points standings.
+He was eliminated from the playoffs following the conclusion of the Round of 16 at Bristol.
+He finished the season thirteenth in the points standings.

 2022: First Cup wins and final season at RCR

-Reddick began the 2022 season with a 35th place finish at the 2022 Daytona 500.
+Reddick began the 2022 season with a 35th-place finish at the 2022 Daytona 500.
 At the Bristol dirt race, he battled Chase Briscoe for the lead on the closing laps when Briscoe lost control and caused both cars to slide on the final turn, leading to Reddick finishing second to Kyle Busch.
 At Road America, Reddick held off Chase Elliott to score his first career Cup Series win.
 On July 12, 2022, it was announced that Reddick had signed with 23XI Racing for a full-time Cup ride in 2024.
-At the Indianapolis Road Course, Reddick held off the field in overtime to win his second race of the season.
+At the Indianapolis Road Course, he held off the field in overtime to win his second race of the season.
 Reddick was eliminated in the Round of 16 after being involved in a multi-car pileup at the Bristol night race.
 Despite his elimination, he scored his third career win at Texas a week later.
-Reddick retired from the Martinsville playoff race early, as he was not feeling well.
+He retired from the Martinsville playoff race early, as he was not feeling well.
 He finished the season 14th in the points standings.